Hanzallah/py-scripts/github-scraper/readme.md

 ### GitHub Scraper
-This script ...
+This script fetches the information on a particular GitHub user.

 #### How to run?
 ```
-usage: scrapper.py [-h] [--json] user
+usage: scrapper.py [-h] [--json] username

 Fetch information about Github user.

 positional arguments:
-  user        User that you want to look up into.
+  username        GitHub username whose information is needed.

 optional arguments:
   -h, --help  show this help message and exit
-  --json      Output data in json format
+  --file      Output data to a file or print in console.
+Takes in {y, n}
 ```

 * `python3 github_scraper.py {username}`